regregex/OS126/README.md

 - OSBYTE 206 [does not affect the stability][3] of other OSBYTE calls (thanks to TobyLobster)
 - OSFILE with A=0 (save file) reads data only from the source processor
+- File handle 0 is not valid in RFS
 - Main memory is cleared faster on power up or 'critical' BREAK
 - Locations &02CF, &02D0 and &02D1 are not touched
 - Locations &C4 and &CB are unused while the CFS or RFS is active